gerardbm/vimrc/KEYMAPS.md

   - `<C-s>` expands neosnippet.
   - `v` expands the region selected.
   - `<C-v>` shrinks the selection.
+  - `<Leader>ij` displays the cursor position and selection word-count.

 - Insert mode
   - `<C-a>` moves the cursor to the start of line (0).